mfinelli/modctl/DESIGN.md

 at query time by the planner and surfaced by `status`.
 No additional schema column tracks this.

+The `installed_files` `owner_profile_id` is the profile that last applied this file, not an exclusive ownership claim.
+If the same mod file version appears in multiple profiles, owner_profile_id will reflect whichever profile most recently ran a successful apply.

 ### Profile

 A named set of enabled mod versions for a `GameInstall`, with: